csmiller/EMIRGE/README.txt

-Although I encourage use of the google group due to increased volume of support emails, please feel free to contact me directly (csmiller@berkeley.edu) with any problems, bug reports, or questions
+Although I encourage use of the google group due to increased volume of support emails, please feel free to contact me directly (christopher.s.miller@ucdenver.edu) with any problems, bug reports, or questions

 At the moment, there is no manual, though running the following is helpful: